MileHacker Logo

 • Check official opening hours for museums and historical sites, as they vary.

-• Be prepared for small entrance fees at most museums and some religious sites.
+• Be prepared for small entrance fees at the majority of museums and some religious sites.

 • Many heritage sites in the city center are best explored on foot.